 tanθ=sinθcosθ\tan \theta = \frac{\sin \theta}{\cos \theta}

-Another common mistake is treating SOHCAHTOA as if it covers every trig problem.
-It covers the right-triangle definition.
-If the problem uses general angles, the unit circle is usually the better model.
+A second is treating SOHCAHTOA as if it covers every trig problem.
+It covers the right-triangle definition; for general angles, the unit circle is the better model.

 If the problem is about a right triangle, start with the side-ratio view.
 If it is about angles around a circle, start with the unit-circle view.